-In (Kontostathis & Pottenger, 2002) a Latent Semantic Indexing analysis was used for term clustering.
+In (Kontostathis and Pottenger, 2002) a Latent Semantic Indexing analysis was used for term clustering.
 Such approach assumes that values x{ij} in the transformed term-term matrix represents the similarity (> 0) and anti-similarity between terms i and j.
-By extension, a negative value represents an antisimilarity between i and j enabling both positive and negative clusters of terms.
+By extension, a negative value represents an anti-similarity between i and j enabling both positive and negative clusters of terms.
 Evaluation of query expansion techniques showed that positive clusters can improve Recall of about 18% for the CISI collection, 2.9% for MED and 3.4% for CRAN.
 Furthermore, the negative clusters, when used to prune the result set, improve the precision.

-The use of external semantic knowledge seems to be

-more problematic in IR.
+The use of external semantic knowledge seems to be more problematic in IR.
 In (Smeaton, 1999), the impact of semantic ambiguity on IR is studied.
 A WN-based semantic similarity function between noun pairs is used to improve indexing and document-query matching.
 However, the WSD algorithm had a performance ranging between 60-70%, and this made the overall semantic similarity not effective.

-Other studies using semantic information for improving IR were carried out in (Sussna, 1993) and (Voorhees, 1993; Voorhees, 1994).
+Other studies using semantic information for improving IR were carried out in (?) and (Voorhees, 1993; Voorhees, 1994).
 Word semantic information was here used for text indexing and query expansion, respectively.
 In (Voorhees, 1994) it is shown that semantic information derived directly from WN without a priori WSD produces poor results.

-The latter methods are even more problematic in TC (Moschitti & Basili, 2004).
+The latter methods are even more problematic in TC (Moschitti and Basili, 2004).
 Word senses tend to systematically correlate with the positive examples of a category.
 Different categories are better characterized by different words rather than different senses.
 Patterns of lexical co-occurrences in the training data seem to suffice for automatic disambiguation.
-(Scott & Matwin, 1999) use WN senses to replace simple words without word sense disambiguation and small improvements are derived only for a small corpus.
-The scale and assessment provided in (Moschitti & Basili, 2004) (3 corpora using cross-validation techniques) showed that even the accurate disambiguation of WN senses (about 80% accuracy on nouns) did not improve TC.
+(Scott and Matwin, 1999) use WN senses to replace simple words without word sense disambiguation and small improvements are derived only for a small corpus.
+The scale and assessment provided in (Moschitti and Basili, 2004) (3 corpora using cross-validation techniques) showed that even the accurate disambiguation of WN senses (about 80% accuracy on nouns) did not improve TC.

-In (Siolas & d'Alch Buc, 2000) was proposed an approach similar to the one presented in this article.
+In (Siolas and d'Alch Buc, 2000) was proposed an approach similar to the one presented in this article.
 A term proximity function is used to design a kernel able to semantically smooth the similarity between two document terms.
 Such semantic kernel was designed as a combination of the Radial Basis Function (RBF) kernel with the term proximity matrix.
 Entries in this matrix are inversely proportional to the length of the WN hierarchy path linking the two terms.
-The performance, measured over the 20NewsGroups corpus, showed an improvement of 2% over the baq-of-words.
-The main differences with our approach are: first, the term proximity is not fully sensitive to the information of the WN hierarchy.
-For example, if we consider pairs of equidistant terms, the nearer to the WN top level a pair is the lower similarity it should receive, e.g. Sky and Location (hyponyms of Entity) should not accumulate similarity like knife and gun (hyponyms of weapon).
-Measures, like CD, that deal with this problem have been widely proposed in literature (e.g. (Resnik, 1997)) and should be always applied.
-Second, as our main goal was the study of the CD information in document retrieval/categorization scenario, our kernel function was based on the simple CD similarity.
-In (Siolas & d'Alch Buc, 2000) weighting schemes and the RBF kernel were used along with the proximitry matrix.
-Probably, this combination has downgraded the role of WN semantics.
-Finally, the experiments were carried out by using only 200 features (selected via Mutual Information statistics).
-In this way the contribution of rare or non statistically significant terms is neglected.
-In our view, the latter features may give, instead, a relevant contribution once we move in the SK space generated by the WN similarities.
+The performance, measured over the 20NewsGroups corpus, showed an improvement of 2% over the bag-of-words.
+Two main differences can be emphasized with respet to our approach.
+First, the term proximity does not fully capture the WN topological information.
+Equidistant terms receive the same similarity irrespectively from their generalization level.
+For example, Sky and Location (direct hyponyms of Entity) receive a similarity score equal to knife and gun (hyponyms of weapon).
+More accurate measures have been widely discussed in literature, e.g. (Resnik, 1997) or the CD itself.
+Second, the kernel-based CD similarity is an elegant combination of lexicalized and semantic information.
+In (Siolas and d'Alch Buc, 2000) the combination of weighting schemes, the RBF kernel and the proximitry matrix has a less clear interpretation.
+Finally, (Siolas and d'Alch Buc, 2000) selected only 200 features via Mutual Information statistics.
+In this way rare or non statistically significant terms are neglected while being source of often relevant contribution in the SK space based on WN.